Invest now in Govanhill Baths Community Shares here:

 Since then we have had almost 100,000 visitors and so built a strong case to complete major redevelopment of the building.
 We have a great track record of delivering high quality services to the community, as detailed in our Share Offer document below.

 Community Shares (also called ‘withdrawable shares’) are ideally suited to community-focused organisations.
 Unlike shares in a typical company they cannot be sold, traded or transferred but can be withdrawn after a set period of time (subject to society rules).
 To find out more, watch this short video from Community Shares Scotland.

 Community Shares will demonstrate to funders that local people want Govanhill Baths to re-open.
 They also bring the people who will benefit from the building into the heart of income generation.
 Share offers have been shown to lead to stronger businesses for this very reason.

 Who Can Buy Shares

 Anyone over the age of 16 can buy shares, along with companies, organisations or small groups of people who pool together.
 Shares can also be bought as a gift.
 You can hold any value of shares between £100 and the maximum shareholding of £30,000.

 Tax Breaks and Interest

-We are offering investors interest at 3% and have applied for tax reliefs, which if granted, will enable UK income taxpayers to reclaim some of what they have invested back in their tax return.
-The first of these would be available to the first £150,000 of investment by individuals, who would be able to claim 50% of what they have invested.
-Further tax breaks for the remainder of the investment would be worth 30% to investors.
+We are offering investors interest at 3% and tax reliefs that will enable UK income taxpayers to reclaim some of what they have invested back in their tax return.
+The first of these is available to the first £150,000 of investment by individuals, who will be able to claim 50% of what they have invested.
+Further tax breaks for the remainder of the investment are worth 30% to investors.
 Please check back here for future updates and see our Share Offer document for further details.

 In addition to all the benefits listed, all shareholders, no matter how much they invest, will have an equal say in the governance of the Baths through voting at the Annual Members’ Meeting and the ability to put forward items for discussion, as well as being consulted on important issues.